ethansyed/facialRecognition/README.md

 # facialRecognition

+Needs tweaks:

-(Needs tweaks on recognition math for better accuracy)
+- on recognition math for better accuracy
+- on optimization for re-encoding on new person detection/insertion

 FaceRecognition Class has encode function that calls from faceData folder

-  * folder should be in same path as main.py
+- folder should be in same path as main.py
-  * faceData should contain images of stored faces
+- folder should contain images of stored faces
+- New person detection should save to same folder (within run-recognition func)
-  * Ommitted for privacy reasons
+- Ommitted for privacy reasons

 Python FR project -